Layr-Labs/zeus/README.md

 # Zeus

-Zeus helps manage complex deploy processes for onchain software.
+Zeus manages complex deploy processes for onchain software.

 ## Should I use Zeus?